bolt/docs/source/howto/select-field-type.md

 ```

 The list with options can be defined as either a 'map' or a 'hash'.
 If you use a list
-(like above), the same values will be sotred in the database as are shown in the pull-down
+(like above), the same values will be stored in the database as they are shown in the
-selector the editor sees.
-If you want to store another value than is shown, you can use a
+pull-down selector that the editor sees.
+If you want to store another value than is shown,
-so-called 'hash'.
+you can use a so-called 'hash'.
 For example:

 ```apache
         myselectfield: